 By clicking the below link, the cities list will be downloaded in a compressed format.
 Unzip the file and get the id of the city/state.

 After unzipping, the file will have the JSON formatted data containing an array of locations.
-Each array item contains the geodata like latitude, longitude, country, city/state, city id.
+Each array item contains the geodata like latitude, longitude, country, city/state, and city id.

 I used PHP CURL to send the API request.
-The CURL response will be in a JSON format.
+The CURL response will be in JSON format.
 By decoding the JSON response, we can get the weather data and populate it in the browser.

-<?php $apiKey = "API KEY"; $cityId = "CITY ID"; $googleApiUrl = "http://api.openweathermap.org/data/2.5/weather?id=" . $cityId . "&lang=en&units=metric&APPID=" . $apiKey; $ch = curl_init(); curl_setopt($ch, CURLOPT_HEADER, 0); curl_setopt($ch, CURLOPT_RETURNTRANSFER, 1); curl_setopt($ch, CURLOPT_URL, $googleApiUrl); curl_setopt($ch, CURLOPT_FOLLOWLOCATION, 1); curl_setopt($ch, CURLOPT_VERBOSE, 0); curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false); $response = curl_exec($ch); curl_close($ch); $data = json_decode($response); $currentTime = time(); ?>
+<?php $apiKey = "API KEY"; $cityId = "CITY ID"; $googleApiUrl = "https://api.openweathermap.org/data/2.5/weather?id=" . $cityId . "&lang=en&units=metric&APPID=" . $apiKey; $ch = curl_init(); curl_setopt($ch, CURLOPT_HEADER, 0); curl_setopt($ch, CURLOPT_RETURNTRANSFER, 1); curl_setopt($ch, CURLOPT_URL, $googleApiUrl); curl_setopt($ch, CURLOPT_FOLLOWLOCATION, 1); curl_setopt($ch, CURLOPT_VERBOSE, 0); curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false); $response = curl_exec($ch); curl_close($ch); $data = json_decode($response); $currentTime = time(); ?>

 This HTML code is used to display the weather forecast by decoding the JSON object response.
-In this section, we access the location, weather description, icon, min-max ranges of the temperature, humidity and wind speed.
+In this section, we access the location, weather description, icon, and min-max ranges of the temperature, humidity and wind speed.

-<!doctype html> <html> <head> <title>Forecast Weather using OpenWeatherMap with PHP</title> </head> <body> <div class="report-container"> <h2><?php echo $data->name; ?> Weather Status</h2> <div class="time"> <div><?php echo date("l g:i a", $currentTime); ?></div> <div><?php echo date("jS F, Y",$currentTime); ?></div> <div><?php echo ucwords($data->weather->description); ?></div> </div> <div class="weather-forecast"> <img src="http://openweathermap.org/img/w/<?php echo $data->weather->icon; ?>.png" class="weather-icon" /> <?php echo $data->main->temp_max; ?>°C<span class="min-temperature"><?php echo $data->main->temp_min; ?>°C</span> </div> <div class="time"> <div>Humidity: <?php echo $data->main->humidity; ?> %</div> <div>Wind: <?php echo $data->wind->speed; ?> km/h</div> </div> </div> </body> </html>
+<!doctype html> <html> <head> <title>Forecast Weather using OpenWeatherMap with PHP</title> </head> <body> <div class="report-container"> <h2><?php echo $data->name; ?> Weather Status</h2> <div class="time"> <div><?php echo date("l g:i a", $currentTime); ?></div> <div><?php echo date("jS F, Y",$currentTime); ?></div> <div><?php echo ucwords($data->weather->description); ?></div> </div> <div class="weather-forecast"> <img src="https://openweathermap.org/img/w/<?php echo $data->weather->icon; ?>.png" class="weather-icon" /> <?php echo $data->main->temp_max; ?>°C<span class="min-temperature"><?php echo $data->main->temp_min; ?>°C</span> </div> <div class="time"> <div>Humidity: <?php echo $data->main->humidity; ?> %</div> <div>Wind: <?php echo $data->wind->speed; ?> km/h</div> </div> </div> </body> </html>